- Reduce downtime and streamline incident remediation by adding PagerDuty’s incident management functionality to Microsoft Teams' collaboration tools.

 If you are not a PagerDuty Admin, click the I’m not a PagerDuty Admin button to see additional instructions to complete authorization.
 You can send this message to an Admin on your PagerDuty account.
 A PagerDuty Admin must follow the below steps to authorize PagerDuty to connect to Teams:

 a.
-Start or open a chat with the PagerDuty bot
+In Microsoft Teams, start or open a chat with the PagerDuty bot by typing

 b.
 Use the